passenger94/shoes3/shoesManual_redcarpet01.md

 The hover event happens when the mouse enters the slot.
 The block gets <span style="color:red">self</span>, meaning the object which was hovered over.

-To catch the mouse exiting the slot, check out the [[Events.leave]] event.
+To catch the mouse exiting the slot, check out the <span style="color:blue">Events.leave</span> event.

 ### keydown { |key| ... } » self ###

 Triggered whenever a single key is pressed, the block gets called.
 The block is sent a key which is a string representing the character (such as the letter or number) on the key.
-For special keys (not modifiers keys), a Ruby symbol is sent, rather than a string, see [[Events.keypress]] for a list of special keys.
+For special keys (not modifiers keys), a Ruby symbol is sent, rather than a string, see <span style="color:blue">Events.keypress</span> for a list of special keys.

 ```ruby
  Shoes.app {
    @info = para "Press a key."
    keydown do |k|